morgan91-bit/TwitterBotResearch/README.md

 4. PROCEDURES

 Participant procedures:

-		Participant receives a notification that they may have inadvertently posted an insecure meeting link on public social media.
+Participant recieves a notification that they may have inadvertently posted an insecure  meeting link on public social media.
 The participant will have the  option to 	"opt-out"  of future contact via a clickable link.

-	Time required for each procedure		Less than one minute Are procedures experimental?
-Yes
+Time required for each procedure	-	Less than one minute Are procedures experimental?	        -	Yes
-	Out of pocket costs for participants:		None
+Out of pocket costs for participants:	-	None

 5. RISKS

 Electronic data will be collected and/or stored for this research project.
 As with any use of electronic means to store data, there exists a minimal risk that data could 	be lost or stolen.

 We will only store:
 1) The total number of insecure links detected